termly/apidocs/endpoints/websites_post.md

 # Example 2

-submit multiple websites one of which has a validation error
+Submit multiple websites one of which has a validation error

 ## Request